 Parties relying on a digital Certificate must verify a digital signature at all times by checking the validity of a digital Certificate against the relevant CRL published by Sectigo or using the Sectigo OCSP responder.
+Note that CRL MAY lag behind OCSP creating a situation where a revoked certificate MAY show as Revoked on OCSP yet MAY NOT show as revoked in the most recent CRL available.
+Therefore it is recommended to obtain revocation information from Sectigo's OCSP responder whenever possible.
 Relying parties are alerted that an unverified digital signature cannot be assigned as a valid signature of the Subscriber.